Zarrinnaal: Oghli Beyg II. Monshi

 Ali Beyg's son Oghli Beyg II.
 Monshi was landlord and, like his father, ministerial (monshi) of the Valis of Ardalan in army service.
 After he quit service for the Ardalans (Khosrau Khan, r.
-1825-1834; Reza Qoli Khan, r.
+1825–1834; Reza Qoli Khan, r.
 1834–1860, and Amanollah Khan II., r.
 1860–1867) in the last years of his life he only looked after his estates in Kurdistan.

 Khosrau Khan followed his father Amanollah Khan I. but died young when poisoned by the orders of his father-in-law Fath Ali Shah Qajar.
-His two sons struggled for power over their father's domains, fought against each other and a civil war broke out until Nasser al-Din Shah Qajar deposed Reza Qoli Khan and terminated the Ardalan rule after Amanollah Khan's II. death.
+His two sons struggled for power over their father's domains, fought against each other and a civil war broke out until Naser al-Din Shah Qajar deposed Reza Qoli Khan and terminated the Ardalan rule after Amanollah Khan's II. death.

-Like most of all Kurds Oghli Beyg II. was a Sunni Muslim but for political reasons converted to the Shiite faith of Islam, the main religion in the Persian Empire.
+Like most of all Kurds Oghli Beyg II. was a Sunni Muslim but for political reasons converted to the Shiite faith of Islam, the main religion in Iran.
 Oghli Beyg wanted to join his own family with the new established Qajar dynasty by marriage, and asked for the hand of Princess Noor-Jahan Khanom, the 9th daughter of Crown Prince Abbas Mirza Nayeb as-Saltaneh.

 When the young bride died Oghli Beyg married Noor-Jahan Khanom II. ("Noorjan Khanom") Ardalan, a daughter of Vali Amanollah Khan Ardalan, sister to Khosrau Khan and aunt to Reza Qoli and Amanollah II.